webix-hub/docs/data/file_manager/configuration.md

 <img src="file_manager/toolbar_with_menu.png"/>

-The "actions" menu is based on Webix desktop/contextmenu.md and that is why it allows operating its items via api/refs/treestore.md API.
+The Actions menu is based on Webix desktop/contextmenu.md.
+That's why you can operate its items via api/refs/treestore.md API.

-To refer the context menu you can apply $$("action") method to File Manager:
+To refer to the context menu, you can apply the **$$("actions") method** to File Manager:

 ~~~js
 var actions = $$("fmanager").$$("actions");
 ~~~

-The default, Context Menu loads the following data source:
+By default, context menu loads the following data source:

 ~~~js
 [